5.2. Exporting Data via S3¶

 *.s3.storage.example.comwith the subject alternative name

-Upload the certificate, and, depending on the certificate type, do one of the following:
+Upload the prepared certificate, and, depending on its type, do one of the following:

 - upload the SSL key.